akh8zm/dry-lab-standard-ashley/README.md

 ## 10. Install Seurat and Mamba with Conda

 We can install R and Seurat via Conda.
 To do this, we can input these commands into the command line,
+#? do not run this in base env

 ```
 conda config --add channels defaults --add channels bioconda --add channels conda-forge